docker/kitematic/README.md

 ## Deprecation FAQ

 **Why are you archiving Kitematic?**
-We are introducing a new integrated Desktop dashboard and experience that will incorporate the ideas and most of the capabilities of Kitematic into one common UX.
-We are taking the good ideas from Kitematic and incorporating them into a new developer UX that provides a future as part of Docker Desktop.
+We are learning from  the capabilities in Kitematic and incorporating them into a common developer User experience and benefit all Docker Desktop users.

 **When will this happen?**
-We plan to deprecate and archive Kitematic in mid 2020 once we have provided the most important features from the existing Kitematic UI.
+Once we have reached feature parity and provided the most important capabilities from the existing Kitematic UI.
+We aim to achieve this and then to archive Kitematic in 2020.

-**Does this mean I can't use it after the archive date?**
-You can continue to use Kitematic but Docker will no longer be making any security updates to the product after this point, nor adding any new features.
-Until this date we will continue to provide critical security fixes on Kitematic.

 **What can I do if the new UI doesn't support something I need?**
 Tell us!
 Please add requests on the Kitematic repo.
 We need you to tell us what features you use so we can bring them across into the new UI.

-**I want to keep using Kitematic, can't I maintain the repo?**
-You are welcome to fork the repo and use the codebase!
-However, the Kitematic brand remains part of Docker so we would ask that you do not use this as any part of the new tools you build.
+We are very interested in your feedback starting with the Edge release.

 ## Bugs and Feature Requests